 An indictment against Marie Antoinette was drawn up by the Public Accuser of the Revolutionary Tribunal, Antoine Quentin Fouquier-Tinville, on 13 October 1793.
 The indictment considered the Queen’s life, “from the epoch of her marriage in 1770, to the memorable era of the 10th of August, 1792.”

-Once the indictment was prepared, it was given to the Queen.
+Once the indictment against Marie Antoinette was prepared, it was given to her.
 At the time, she was imprisoned at the Conciergerie as Prisoner no. 280.
-She requested defenders, which was granted.
-She then selected lawyer Guillaume Alexandre Tronson du Coudray and the well-known and respected lawyer Claude François Chauveau-Lagarde.
+She requested lawyers to defend her and was granted them.
+She then selected Guillaume Alexandre Tronson du Coudray and the well-known and respected lawyer Claude François Chauveau-Lagarde.
 Because her trial was scheduled to begin the next morning on 14 October, her defense team had less than a day to prepare.

 The Norfolk Chronicle published the indictment, and it is provided below verbatim:

 “In the Name of the Republic of France, Marie Antoinette, Widow of Louis Capet, late King of the French is accused.

 - Of having occasioned, by her unbounded extravagance, and immense deficit in the finances — of having produced these delapidations, by the assistance of that execrable “exiled robber,” Calonne.